-To view settings related to the last two, open up the "advanced settings" for the properties and you'll see the following:
+To view settings related to the last two, click on "Show advanced settings" for the properties and you'll see the following:

 The best way to check that everything is running properly is to use a manual trigger to call your API and inspect the logs to see what messages are being passed back and forth.
 We also recommend using a service like Postman for exploring APIs.

 Tray has a page limit of 1 MB.
 So calls to APIs may return errors if the body of the returned content is too large.

 To prevent this happening, you should implement a pagination method which is appropriate to the type of API calls you are making.

 Each time an operation makes a call, as long as a connection is made and a status is returned Tray will not consider that an error has occurred - i.e. a status of '403 - Forbidden' or '504 - Gateway Timeout' will not result in a Tray error which would be managed using our Error Handling methods.

 If 4xx and 5xx statuses are likely to be encountered, the Tray boolean and branch connectors can be used to set up a path for dealing with these cases.